facebookresearch/bipedal-skills/README.md

 # The Bipedal Skills Benchmark

-The bipedal skills benchmark (bisk-rl) is a suite of reinforcement learning environments implemented for the MuJoCo physics simulator.
+The bipedal skills benchmark is a suite of reinforcement learning environments implemented for the MuJoCo physics simulator.
 It aims to provide a set of tasks that demand a variety of motor skills beyond locomotion, and is intended for evaluating skill discovery and hierarchical learning methods.
 The